mszeu/YAWoL/README.md

 **wakeup.py** **MACAddress** [**--port** port] [**--times** times] [**--interval** interval]
 - **MACAddress**: is the MAC address of the appliance to wake up (e.g.: *0011223344AF*)
 - **--port**: the destination of the magic packet.
-If is not specified the default is 7.
+If it is not specified the default is 7.
 - **--times**: times to send the magic packet.
 If it is not specified the default is 1.
 - **--interval**: interval, in seconds, between packets.
 If it is not specified the default is 0.
 ## EXAMPLES